Moses-Martins/RENDA-CAAS/README.md

 ## References

-go-purple exposes multiple API endpoints by defult, mainly used for authentication and testing purposes.
 Here is a list of all the endpoints and their respective methods.
-You can test these directly by issuing the requests in `tests/*.http` files.
+You can test these directly by issuing the requests.

 | Endpoint | Method | Parameters | Description |
 | :------: | :----: | :--------- | :---------- |